vdevmcitylp/Movie-Recommender-System-in-R/README.md

-  # Movie-Recommender-System-in-R
+# Movie-Recommender-System
-  A simple movie recommender system in R.
+A simple movie recommender system.

+The backend algorithm is written in R and the frontend is written in Python with Flask.